AFM-SPM/AFMReader/README.md

 ## Usage

-If you wish to process AFM images supported by `topofileformats` it is recommend you use [TopoStats](https://github.com/AFM-SPM/TopoStats) to do so, however the library can be used on its own.
+If you wish to process AFM images supported by `AFMReader` it is recommend you use [TopoStats](https://github.com/AFM-SPM/TopoStats) to do so, however the library can be used on its own.

 ### .spm